pocl/pocl/doc/sphinx/source/conformance.rst

   * C11 atomics
   * 3D Image Writes
   * SPIR-V
+  * Program Scope Global Variables
+  * Subgroups
+  * Generic Address Space

 Unsupported 3.0 features:

   * Device-side enqueue
   * Pipes
-  * Program Scope Global Variables
   * Non-Uniform Work Groups
   * Read-Write Images
   * Creating 2D Images from Buffers
   * sRGB & Depth Images
   * Device and Host Timer Synchronization
   * Intermediate Language Programs
-  * Subgroups
   * Program Initialization and Clean-Up Kernels
   * Work Group Collective Functions

-  * Generic Address Space
+.. _running-cts:

 How to run the OpenCL 3.0 conformance test suite
 ------------------------------------------------

+You'll need to build PoCL with enabled ICD, and the ICD must be one that supports OpenCL version 3.0 (for ocl-icd, this is available since version 2.3.0).
-First you need to enable the suite in the pocl's external test suite set.
+This is because while the CTS will run with 1.2 devices, it requires 3.0 headers and 3.0 ICD to build.
+You'll also need to enable the suite in the pocl's external test suite set.
 This is done by adding ``-DENABLE_TESTSUITES=conformance -DENABLE_CONFORMANCE=ON`` to the cmake command line.
 After this ``make prepare_examples`` fetches and prepares the conformance suite for testing.
 After building pocl with ``make``,